hartwigmedical/hmftools/README_TARGETED.md

 ## Targeted specific methods
 ### Cobalt depth coverage normalisation

-### Steps to generated target regions Cobalt normalisation file
+#### Steps to generated target regions Cobalt normalisation file

 1. Run Cobalt without a '-target_region' file in tumor-only mode on all applicable samples

 2. Run Amber on applicable samples in tumor-only mode

-3. Run the Cobalt normalisation file builder command described below
+3. Run the Cobalt normalisation file builder command described below.
+This performs the following steps
 - for each 1K region covering any target region, extract each sample's tumor read count and teh GC profile mappability and GC ratio bucket
 - calculate median and median read counts for each sample, and overall sample mean and median counts
 - normalise each sample's tumor read counts per region